devdsys/classification_system_for_objects_on_conveyor/README.md

-# object-classification-from-conveyor
+# Classification system for objects on a conveyor
-Objects' classification, which are moving on conveyor.
+Classification system for objects, which are moving on conveyor.

 It's my first big project, which accumulated my current knowledge in  automation/python/computer vision/image classification received from scratch in the past 2021 in free time from university tasks.
 It's amateur project, and you can find many issues in code and system, but I continue learning and will improve this project and all my new projects after getting new knowledge.
 Note, I am not a native English speaker and continue to learn it.